Find Nursing Colleges

 Saint Paul, MN

-Bethel University Minnesota came in at #9 in this year’s edition of the Best Nursing Master’s Degree Schools in the Plains States Region ranking.
-Bethel University Minnesota is a small private not-for-profit school located in the suburb of Saint Paul.
+With a ranking of #9, Bethel University Minnesota did quite well on this year’s best schools for nursing students working on their master’s degree.
+Bethel University Minnesota is a small private not-for-profit school located in the large suburb of Saint Paul.

 #10